-General Principles for Recontracting, Tenure, and Promotion
+General Principles for Tenure and Recontracting

-As specified by the memoranda of agreement between Rowan University and the AFT, each program in the College of Communication and Creative Arts has established a set of standards for the analysis of recontracting, tenure, and promotion portfolios.
+As specified by the memoranda of agreement between Rowan University and the AFT, each program in the College of Communication and Creative Arts has established a set of standards for the analysis of tenure and recontracting.
 The college codicil contained herein should be understood to represent overarching principles for all such documents and processes.

 Note: The criteria found in this document follow the candidate through the recontracting periods to tenure unless the candidate chooses to adopt future criteria.
-This is not necessarily true of the promotion criteria.
-That the promotion and recontracting/tenure criteria are within the same document is circumstantial.